-The following descriptions are typical course offerings that make up our curriculum.
-They are intended to give a broad overview of the BFA degree program.
-Courses are subject to change at the discretion of NCAD and may include but are not limited to, course name, title, sequence, schedule, content, or credit value.
+The following descriptions reflect current course offerings that make up our curriculum.
+They are intended to give a broad overview of our degree programs.
+Courses are subject to change at NCAD's discretion as we respond to such things as changes in the employment market, industry standards or student needs.
+Changes may include but are not limited to course titles, sequence, schedules, curricula, or credit value.